 Culture and Documentary Film Production

-The specialization in “Culture and Documentary Film Production” focuses on highlighting cultural data and practices through digital audiovisual media.
-The direction aims to specialize postgraduate students in the specifics of design, production (research, organization, filming, editing), distribution, and critical analysis of documentary films, with themes related to cultural and industrial heritage.
-Emphasis is placed on the theory and history of arts, the work of specific artists, the themes of popular culture, as well as on the broader contemporary Greek and international practices, which prescribe specific norms and forms for the production of documentary films with cultural content.
+The specialization “Culture and Documentary Film Production” focuses on highlighting cultural data and practices through digital audiovisual media.
+The direction seeks to specialize postgraduate students in the specifics of design, production (research, organization, filming, editing), distribution and critical analysis of documentary films, with themes that are related to cultural and industrial heritage.
+Emphasis is placed on the theory and history of the arts, the work of specific artists, the themes of popular culture, as well as broader contemporary Greek and international practice, which prescribes specific norms and forms in producing documentary films with cultural content.

 Winter Semester